Newport (city), Vermont: Elections

 Fifty-four percent of those registered voted in the 2008 general election.
 This was the lowest turnout in the county.

 Education

 Newport has two public schools: an elementary school, Newport City Elementary, and a high school, North Country Union High School.
 There is one private school, the United Christian Academy.
-In 1996 United Christian Academy was formed uniting Roman Catholic and Protestant churches in offering quality high school education.
-Elementary was later added following the closing of Sacred Heart School.
+In 1996, United Christian Academy was formed, uniting Roman Catholic and Protestant churches in offering high school education.
+The school began offering elementary education following the closure of Sacred Heart School in 2006.

 School districts

-The city has a school board that governs the operation of Newport Elementary.
+The city has a school board that governs operations at Newport Elementary.

-School Board directors include Leo Willey (chair), Corinna Lancaster (vice chair), Marcy Miller, Patrick Haugwitz, and Phil Laramie.

 The budget for the Newport City Elementary School was $4,435,765 in 2007.

-In addition, the city belongs to North Country Supervisory Union with members from nearby towns.
+In addition, the city belongs to the North Country Supervisory Union with members from nearby towns.
 They operate the North Country Union High School and the North Country Union Junior High School.
 The supervisor hired by this union board supervises the town school, as well as the union schools.